 Created by a group of former Bitmain employees, Poolin grew to ascendency with impressive speed.
 It’s now one of the world’s largest mining pools.
 The pool charges a 2.5% mining fee.

 12.6% market share

 Foundry USA is an American-born pool (shock) with great authority in the mining pool ecosystem, determined to be ‘best in class’.
-With China’s crackdown on Bitcoin mining, and many of the aforementioned pools being China-based companies, it’s not supposed that the well-organised company has risen to be a main contender so fast.
+With China’s crackdown on Bitcoin mining, and many of the aforementioned pools being China-based companies, it’s not supposed that the well-organized company has risen to be a main contender so fast.

 15.1% market share

 Via Bitcoin has an intuitive dashboard that reflects data on mining pool hashrate and miners.
 It also has a vast range of mining options, crypto mining packages, including Monero and DASH.
 However, it has 4% fees for PPS, 2% for PPLNS, which are higher than many other pools on this list.

 9.95% market share

 Determining your crypto tax from mining gains is more complex than from regular gains from disposal (when you sell profits from holdings in an exchange, for example).

 Generally speaking, for any crypto you receive as a result of mining, you'll pay Income Tax based on the fair market value of the crypto on the day you received it.
 However, if you hold onto this crypto, its price increases, and you sell it for a profit, you will also owe Capital Gains tax.